 Positivity may be confused with perfection

 We’ve all been there: Every single aspect of our life is going splendidly well, when suddenly a health or financial concern rears its ugly head.
 Dr. Breur warns of equating life accomplishments and their associated positive feelings with perfection.
 That new home and fantastic, high-paying job can change in a heartbeat if your employer lets you go, which may jeopardize mortgage payments.
 “Life happens and you must take steps to think ahead,” she says.
 “I would recommend taking at least a day to breathe and think out solutions to the problems at hand.
 Be mindful that more of life’s negative situations will occur that are unexpected and unfair, but how you choose to plan, react, and manage them is the key to what many call living a full and happy life.”
-Here are some ways to earn cash if you come across hard times.

 It could set you up for failure